 1 small handful of coriander sprigs to garnish

 Make the dressing by combining the zest, ginger, honey, cayenne, and salt in a bowl and whisk to combine.
 Add the lemon juice, rice vinegar, and tamari and whisk again.
 Slowly drizzle in the oils whilst whisking all the time with the other hand.

 Cook the soba in plenty of rapidly boiling salted water just until tender, then drain and rinse under cold running water.

-In a large mixing bowl, combine the soba, the ¼ cup coriander, the spring onions, cucumber, and the dressing.
+In a large mixing bowl, combine the soba, the ¼ cup coriander, the spring onions, the cucumber, and the dressing.
 Toss until well combined.
 Add the tofu and toss again gently.
-Serve on a platter, garnished with the coriander sprigs and the toasted sesame seeds.
+Serve on a platter, garnished with coriander sprigs and toasted sesame seeds.